marafa/ansible-zenoss/README.md

 Modify your hosts inventory/file to put your Zenoss server's IP

 Verify you can ssh to your Zenoss host using ssh keys AND that user can sudo without a password

+## Notes
+ * The speed of the installation is dependent on your internet connection.
+It can take an hour or more.

 ## To use